Want to Find Your Pathway to Success? Focus on People

 Then came another turning point.
 Now that I was on the sidelines more, I could see things that I could not see before.
 This is where another awakening comes into play.
 I could clearly see when and how others failed at their jobs and I was not too diplomatic about how I told them how I felt.
 I managed my staff by the principle of “My way or the highway”.
 This, of course, was positioning my business on a collision course with disastrous consequences.

-To make matters worse, I drilled into everyone’s head that the numbers and processes were crucial to our success and made it clear that everyone was responsible to maintain certain productivity and sales numbers.
+To make matters worse, I drilled into everyone’s heads that the numbers and processes were crucial to our success and made it clear that everyone was responsible to maintain certain productivity and sales numbers.
 If not, I would have to replace them.
-After all, I had a business to run; and numbers and profits were the only thing that mattered, right?
+After all, I had a business to run; and numbers and profits were the only things that mattered, right?
 Well, not exactly.

 As I pushed for more sales and productivity, I also pushed my staff farther away.
 Morale was suffering and we had a tough time meeting our goals at times.
 No amount of reasoning could reach the minds of the people around me.
 Then it dawned on me that my focus was on profits and process, not people.
 My relentless stream of numbers, stats, systems, procedures and reports was compromising the spirit of my business.
 I had forgotten that you should never put profit before people.